zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 Yesterday we learned that HTML is a kind of Markup Language.
 HTML, however, is not the only type of Markup Language.
 This blog post, for example, is written in [Markdown](https://daringfireball.net/projects/markdown/), another type of Markup Language.

 T>I hate when words like this are used in the same paragraph, Markdown 👇 vs. Markup 👆.
-Markdown - with the _down_ at the end, is a type of Markup Language - with the _up_ at the end.
-I would apologize for this unnecessary confusion, but it is not my apology to make 😕.
+Markdown - with the _down_ at the end, is a specific type of Markup Language - with the _up_ at the end.
+The particulars of the format aren't important, just know that there are _multiple_ kinds of Markup Languages (not just HTML).

 If I wanted to write a **bold word** in this blog post, using the Markdown Language, I start and end the word with double asterisks.
 Like this: `**bold word**`.
 In HTML, I would write **bold word** like this: `<b>bold word</b>`.